 New Hope in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 21.798′ N, 74° 57.034′ W. Marker is in New Hope, Pennsylvania, in Bucks County.
-Marker can be reached from East Ferry Street.
+40° 21.795′ N, 74° 57.078′ W. Marker is in New Hope, Pennsylvania, in Bucks County.
+Marker is at the intersection of Main Street and West Ferry Street, on the right when traveling south on Main Street.
 Touch for map.
-Market is located within the front garden at Martine's River House Restaurant.
-Marker is at or near this postal address: 14 East Ferry Street, New Hope PA 18938, United States of America.
+Marker is in this post office area: New Hope PA 18938, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named Ferry Landing (within shouting distance of this marker); Road to Monmouth Battlefield (within shouting distance of this marker); Cannon (within shouting distance of this marker); New Hope World War I Memorial (within shouting distance of this marker); Indian Logan (within shouting distance New Hope Mills (within shouting distance of this marker); Aquetong Creek (about 300 feet away, measured in a direct line); Solebury National Bank (about 500 feet away).
+Cannon (here, next to this marker); Indian Logan (a few steps from this marker); Road to Monmouth Battlefield (a few steps from this marker); Ferry Landing (within shouting distance of this marker); a different marker also named Ferry Landing (within shouting distance of this marker); New Hope Mills (within shouting distance of this marker); Aquetong Creek (about 300 feet away, measured in a direct line); Solebury National Bank (about 400 feet away).
 Touch for a list and map of all markers in New Hope.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 332 times since then and 20 times this year.
-Photos: 1, 2. submitted on October 15, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on June 20, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 977 times since then and 11 times this year.
+Photos: 1, 2. submitted on June 20, 2009, by Alan Edelson of Union Twsp., New Jersey. • Syd Whittle was the editor who published this page.